 The Board has established five standing committees.
 The principal functions of each committee are briefly described on the following pages.
-During 2016, the Board also established the Executive Transition Special Committee in connection with the investigation and resolution of existing and potential disputes with former senior executives of the

-Company.
-The members of the Executive Transition Special Committee are Jeffrey D. Jones (Chair), Robert J. Manzo and Francis M. Scricco.
 Additional special committees under the direction of the Board may be established when necessary to address specific issues.

 Audit Committee